 Key generation and Digital signing

-– Use a strong key for digitally signing a message
+– Use a strong key when digitally signing

 – Use sub-key for signing

 Protecting your keypair on a single device is not easy and it is always possible your device gets stolen or lost.
 Encryption and signing are two different operations.
 They, therefore, demand two different key management approaches.
 You may want a signing key to be valid for a long time so people around the world can check signatures from the past.
 Regarding your encryption key, however, you would want to switch-over to new ones sooner and easily revoke/expire the old one.
 Hence, keep your key-pair externally as a ‘master keypair’ (for e.g., in a flash drive) and use a sub-key as a ‘local-key’ for signing messages is a good practice.

 This good article provide a list of steps that you should follow to achieve this using GPG.
 You then import that local-keypair in your Mailfence integrated keystore to use it seamlessly around all of your devices.

 Note: 1) Keypair containing only sub-keys (for signing and encryption) and a dummy private key packet (a GNU extension to OpenPGP) may not be supported by all OpenPGP compliant programs.
 2) Keeping the primary secret key on removable media makes signing other GPG keys problematic since the primary secret key must be loaded in order to do the signing.
 Additionally, using expiration dates with the subkeys (as is recommended) means that the subkeys must be extended prior to expiration, or new subkeys issued if they are allowed to expire.
 Also, people who use your public key (i.e., to verify something you have signed) may receive errors about your key being expired if they do not regularly update their GPG keyrings with public key servers.

 – Ask your friends and colleagues to sign your public key

 Alternatively, keybase.io is an operational model that maps your identity to your public keys, and vice versa.

 – Sign your message for each of your recipient!